soko1/ranger-gpg-async/README.md

 ### Set the Default GPG Recipient

 Add your default GPG recipient email to your shell environment.
-This is required for encryption operations:
+This is required for encryption operations (for example **~/.zshrc**):

 ```
 export DEFAULT_RECIPIENT="email@email.com"